CUBRID/cubrid-manual/en/sql/trigger.rst

     ALTER TRIGGER medal_trig STATUS INACTIVE;
     ALTER TRIGGER medal_trig PRIORITY 0.7;

-**Remark**
+.. note:

     *   Only one *trigger_option* can be specified in a single **ALTER TRIGGER** statement.
     *   To change a table trigger, you must be the trigger owner or granted the **ALTER** authorization on the table where the trigger belongs.
     *   A user trigger can only be changed by its owner.
 For details on *trigger_option*, see the :ref:`create-trigger` section.
 The key specified together with the **PRIORITY** option must be a non-negative floating point value.

 DROP TRIGGER
 ============